jasonm23/markdown-soma/README.md

 ### Install `soma` executable

-The source for the `soma` markdown/websocket server is in the package repository.
+The source for the `soma` markdown/websocket server is included the package repository.
 You'll need to compile it from source.
-If you don't have Rust on your system, use [`rustup`][rustup] to install it..
+If you don't have Rust on your system, use [`rustup`][rustup] to get set up.

 Once rust is ready, open a terminal at the package folder.